President Joko Widodo inaugurates new Makassar port - ExBulletin

 President Joko Widodo inaugurates new Makassar port

-DRAWING.
-Indonesian President Joko Widodo accompanied by Minister of Transport Budi Karya Sumadi inaugurated the Makassar New Port (MNP) on Thursday (22/2).

-KONTAN.CO.ID – Indonesian President Joko Widodo accompanied by Minister of Transport Budi Karya Sumadi inaugurated the Makassar New Port (MNP) on Thursday (22/2).
+INAnews.co.id, Makassar – Indonesian President Joko Widodo accompanied by Minister of Transport Budi Karya Sumadi inaugurated the Makassar New Port (MNP), Thursday (22/2/2024).

 The president said the new Makassar Port is a major port in eastern Indonesia that is expected to streamline logistics costs in Indonesia.